SophieLDavis/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
 ## Installation
 The project is deployed as a live website at https://sophieldavis.github.io/Bootstrap-Portfolio/Links to an external site.
-To install the code to develop the project, use the VS Code application to open the html and css styling files on your local environment from the Refactor Challenge repository.
+To install the code to develop the project, use the VS Code application to open the html and css styling files on your local environment from the Bootstrap Portfolio repository.

 ## Usage
 The website is currently deployed with a navigation bar that contain four tabs with working links that take the user to the matching section laid further down the page.